LarsNieuwenhuizen/action-define-release-version/README.md

 However, we also see a commit starting with "feat" So this means a feature bump So it will give you v1.1.0

+## Outputs

+- previous_version # The version the action is basing the next version on
+- release_version # The new version
+- bump # Type of bump, either major, minor or patch

 ## Usage

 A simple workflow example to use this action.